How to become a writer is the question....

 Asking for feedback has it's advantages and disadvantages.
 The main advantages I have listed them above.
 For disadvantages, well, it's kind of harsh sometimes.
 Let me explain.
 Different readers give you different feedback.
 Some will like it, some will not, or at least not so much.
 Some of them may use harsh words when it comes to your work.
 The majority of these readers have expectations.
 When you don't reach those expectations, because of disappointment or boredom, they may give you a hard to digest feedback.
 You may feel like a failure of a writer, not good, bla bla bla.
 Don't do that!
 Take the feedback you receive as it is.
 Thank that person who took time reading your book.
 Go through the bad review/feedback and see what problems they pointed out.
 Maybe you missed something while writing the story.
 You can always add or improve it.
 Never take to heart a bad review, no matter how offensive it may be.
 We always have to respect the opinion of other people.
 You don't have to be liked by everyone.
 It's a difference in taste and expectations.
 If you have more positive reviews than negative ones, then you are on the right track.
 As I said, scan through negative reviews and find ways to improve your work.

 Us writers are very sensible people.
 We may get offended fast if someone says something bad about our work.
 But, we need to understand that we can work on negative reviews.
 They are helpful for us in the way that will make as improve and evolve.
 For example, I never mind if someone says something about my work.
 I analyse what they say and find ways to correct my mistakes.
 Being a writer is an ongoing improving path.
 We will never be perfect, but we can always work to reach perfection.
 We have to always upgrade and find ways that will satisfy both us and our readers.
 And another thing, you first and foremost write for yourself, for your ideas, for your stories, and secondly you write for your fans.
 If you have haters, that's fine.
 You have to be thankful for having haters.
-It means you are doing something write, but they want perfection from you.
+It means you are doing something right, but they want perfection from you.
 They are the ones that make you strike for evolution.
 Fans help you to keep going, haters help you to improve.
 I always tell my friends whom I ask for a feedback to leave aside pampering and sugar coat.
 I ask them to be brutally honest with me.
 I will never mind.
 Why am I doing so?
 Because I don't want to dream of being a good writer, I want to become one.
 To work on my skills and become a good writer whom will be more appreciated by its fans.

 Always be positive about yourself, about your work.
 Never give up on it!
 No work or job is easy.
 It will become easier in time with experience, practice and a huge set of failures.
 But, you know what?
 Failures pave the road to success!
 So, don't let negative thought processes put you down.
 Never!